cchitsiang/awesome-stars/topics.md

 ## nosql

+- [tywalch/electrodb](https://github.com/tywalch/electrodb) - A DynamoDB library to ease the use of modeling complex hierarchical relationships and implementing a Single Table Design while keeping your query code readable.
 - [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native
 - [jeremydaly/dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox) - A simple set of tools for working with Amazon DynamoDB and the DocumentClient
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web